Log in with user name:

 How we use your email

 On the western edge of Yorktown Battlefield, the Yorktown Victory Center has wonderful exhibits and demonstrations that bring to life the American Revolution.
 Textual and graphic displays along the open-air Road to Revolution walkway cover the principal events and personalities.
-A renovated Declaration of Independence entrance gallery and long-term exhibition, The Legacy of Yorktown: Virginia Beckons, debuted in 2006.
-Life-size tableaux show 10 "witnesses," including an African-American patriot, a loyalist, a Native American leader, two Continental Army soldiers, and the wife of a Virginia plantation owner.
-The "witnesses" testimony is very dramatic and makes the American Revolution real for children.
+A Declaration of Independence entrance gallery and long-term exhibition, The Legacy of Yorktown: Virginia Beckons provide background information.
+Life-size tableaux show 10 "witnesses," including an African American patriot, a loyalist, a Native American leader, two Continental Army soldiers, and the wife of a Virginia plantation owner.
+The witnesses' testimony is very dramatic and makes the American Revolution real for children.
 This presentation brings the personal trials of the colonists to life more effectively than the artifacts of the war.

 The exhibit galleries contain more than 500 period artifacts, including many recovered during underwater excavations of "Yorktown's Sunken Fleet"